 Teams will not be expected to bring their rocket if the launch is cancelled the night before.

 In general, no. Each team that has a separate team number must have their own device(s).

-For the regional tournament (May 20), every registered team of up to 16 students must have its own device(s).
+For the regional Macomb tournament, every registered team of up to 16 students must have its own device(s).
 A few of those registered teams are the 2nd team for a school, and are classified as an “Alternate Team”.
 Two devices from the same school may be very similar in design, but the students who compete are still expected to make their own device.
 Every device must be marked with the Team number.
 Accordingly, only one Event Team will be allowed to compete with a given device at that tournament.

 At practice tournaments, teams are generally allowed to register more than 16 students, and have “Alternate Team Members” compete.
 In these situations, there may be more than one Event Team registered for a given event and team number.
 Those multiple event teams may use the device that has their team number.
 For more information on participation rules at practice tournaments, see the information published on the Macomb Science Olympiad website, or contact the practice tournament director.

 There are no height restrictions this year.